A customer is crouched on the floor of their apartment, holding items in one hand and is about to place them in the box in front of them.

 Packaging clothes

-When packaging clothes for shipping, the contents need to be as protected as possible.
+Whether you're selling your clothes online or sending an outfit to a loved one, when packaging clothes for shipping, the contents need to be as protected as possible.
 Here are our best tips for folding, wrapping and padding clothes correctly.

 Posting clothes with Evri